How to optimize boot time in user space on a Raspberry Pi 4 / Boot2Qt

 Below is a snippet of the investigation with systemd-analyze plot > /tmp/systemd-boot.svg.

 Instead of removing the irrelevant services one by one, systemd will no longer be used for initialization.
-Be aware that neither runlevels, services nor other features of systemd won't be available after this optimization.
+Be aware that neither runlevels, services nor other features of systemd will be available after this optimization.
 Instead, we will use an init script independent of systemd.

 At this point it is recommended to know what dependencies your application will have.
 In the best case, there is already an existing application available.
 If not, dependencies can be added later by modifying the init script.